 Key quote: "If you have everything you need, I'll leave you to it."

-Affiliative leaders focus on building strong bonds between their team.
-Their main priority is ensuring that the team works well together, and that individual employees remain positive, motivated, and engaged.
+Affiliative leaders focus on building strong bonds within their team.
+Their main priorities are ensuring that the team works well together, and that each employee remains positive, motivated, and engaged.

 Communication is two-way, and frequent.
 People always come before targets.

 When it works: When morale is low, or when you're bringing a team together for the first time.

 When it doesn't: When you're struggling with direction and/or performance